iks-gmbh-tools/SysNat/IntelliJ/readme.md

 6. Assure that in the _Settings_ menu, the *Maven home directory* is set to "./SysNat/maven".
 The *Local Repository* should be "./SysNat/maven/localRepository" (This value is read from the settings.xml).
 If the later is not the case, set *User settings file* to './SysNat/maven/conf/settings.xml'.

 7. Import all nine modules separately using the menu "Module - New - Model from Existing Sources...".
 Take care to perform the import with the option "Import Maven projects automatically".
 Unfortunately, IntelliJ does not allow to import a parent module with all submodules.
 However, the necessary nine imports must be done only once.
+After the imports make sure that no module is ignored in the Maven view.
+In that case do a right click on those modules and choose from the pull down menu the option "unignore".

 *Attention:* Do neither use menu "File - Project from Existing Sources..." nor menu "File - Open".
 Both would create a totally new project and all predefined project settings would be lost.